Saima-Chaity/StarbuckApp_React_Node/README.md

 # StarbuckApp_React_Node

 This is the previous Starbuck App which I have changed into React.
-Still now I have developed the following features and new feature will be available soon.
+Still now I have developed the following features.

 **Build width:**